Multi-band Emission from Star-Disk Collision and Implications for Quasi-Periodic Eruptions: Introduction

 For the emission, assuming the photons are produced during the orbiter interacting with disk, regardless the origin of disk and the orbiting companion, the production of soft X-ray photon is essential in order for QPE flares to outshine the quiescent disk.
 The photon production is likely to emerge from a radiation-mediated shock in the disk, and the hot photons are then be re-processed by the optically thick environment to lower energy band. \citet{linial2023emri+} proposed that due to the limited rate of photon production in the shock downstream (likely dominated by free-free emission), as well as the short disk crossing time, the resulting spectral energy distribution (SED) may deviate from a thermalized black-body radiation.
-Given this picture, modeling absorption opacities such as free-free (Bremsstrahlung and Compton Scattering), bound-free (photo-ionization) and potentially bound-bound (line opacity), is essential for properly obtaining the flare lightcurve and time-dependent spectra, and for capturing deviations from blackbody emission.
-Recently \citet{vurm2025radiation} have studied the spectral evolution from an simple model of the expanding ejecta of a shock driven by a star crossing a disk, and found soft X-ray emission arising in the non-blackbody part of the SEDs.
+Given this picture, modeling absorption opacities such as free-free (Bremsstrahlung and Compton Scattering), bound-free (photo-ionization) and potentially bound-bound (line opacity), is essential for properly obtaining the flare light curve and time-dependent spectra, and for capturing deviations from blackbody emission.
+Recently \citet{vurm2025radiation} have studied the spectral evolution from a simple model of the expanding ejecta following a shock driven by a star crossing a disk, and found that soft X-ray emission may arise following such encounters.
 They have quantified the importance of Compton scattering and demonstrated its potential role in shaping the SED for high-velocity shock ($\gtrsim 0.15 \, c$).

 In this work, we explore the dynamics and emission of a star colliding with a section of optically thick accretion disk by two main sets of two-dimensional radiation hydrodynamic (RHD) simulations with Athena++ \citep[][]{stone2020athena++, Jiang2021,jiang2022multigroup}.
 The first set focuses on the dynamics and spans a larger parameter space.
 We solve the frequency-averaged radiation transfer equations coupled with the fluid equations, hereafter referred to as the ``gray RHD simulations''.
 A second set of simulations utilizes the multi-group radiation transfer module to obtain the SED evolution together with dynamics, hereafter we refer them as the ``multi-group simulations''.
 The gray RHD simulations set the initial condition for the multi-group simulation, with both sets evolving gas dynamics with radiation independently.
 The effects of three-dimensional dynamics will be explored in a future work.